-During the nine months ended September 30, 2000, we purchased bandwidth and colocation space from LIG Holdings, L.P., which we refer to as LIG, an Internet service provider.
-Avraham T. Fredman, our Vice President and Chief Network Architect, is a principal of LIG with a 35% ownership interest.
-During the nine months ended September 30, 2000, we paid approximately \$73,000 to LIG for colocation space and bandwidth.
-We have obligations to LIG for future colocation space and bandwidth and has paid \$972,000 to LIG for a refundable security deposit.
-During the nine months ended September 30, 2000, we sold a perpetual license to LIG covering certain technology for \$500,000.
+We purchase bandwidth and colocation space from LIG Holdings, L.P., and Internet service provider.
+Avraham T. Freedman, our Vice President, Chief Network Architect, is a principal of LIG Holdings with a 35% equity ownership.
+Between January 1, 2000 and August 31, 2000, we paid approximately \$1,045,000 to LIG Holdings, including refundable deposits of approximately \$973,000.